GeekyGhost/ComfyUI-Geeky-Kokoro-TTS/README.md

-# 🔊 Geeky Kokoro TTS for ComfyUI - 2025 Edition
+# 🔊 Geeky Kokoro TTS for ComfyUI - 2025 Edition (Does not work with python 3.13)

 **The most comprehensive Kokoro TTS implementation for ComfyUI** with ALL 54+ voices across 9 languages, voice blending, and advanced voice modification effects.